rodrigoalcab/team-api/README.md

 The project can be used as a template to start the development of a REST API project for WordPress.

 - This project has a Custom Post Type for Members.
-- Possui também 5 endpoints para gerenciar os membros da companhia
+- It also has 5 endpoints to manage company members

 ## Endpoints and how to use
 - [x] Create Team Member